jcubic/lips/REFERENCE.md

 ```
 (value obj)

-Function that unwraps LNumbers and converts nil to undefined.
+Function that unwraps LNumbers and converts '() to #void.
 ```

 ## values